slamora/brackets-wiki/Live-Development:-lifecycle-research-and-future-directions.md

 ## Four Parts to the Browser Connection

-As we imagine future possibilities such as Brackets supporting Live Development with browsers other than Chrome or Brackets running in a browser, it's worth noting that there are really three almost entirely separate parts:
+As we imagine future possibilities such as Brackets supporting Live Development with browsers other than Chrome or Brackets running in a browser, it's worth noting that there are really four almost entirely separate parts:

 1. Establishing the browser connection
 2. The API we program to for Live Development features
 3. The protocol that is spoken between Brackets and the browser that is being used for previewing
 4. The network transport used to move protocol messages from place to place.

-By consciously treating these as three separate things, we will be able to support the variety of use cases we want in the future.
+By consciously treating these as separate things, we will be able to support the variety of use cases we want in the future.

 ## Establishing the Browser Connection